Nairobi Academy

 Nairobi Academy is a preparatory and secondary school located in the Karen suburb of Nairobi, Kenya.

 Establishment

 The school was founded by educationist Frank Bentley in 1976.

 Operations

-The school caters to ages 2–19 (both boys and girls) and follows the English National Curriculum leading students to take International General Certificate of Secondary Education and A-Level at 16+ and 18+, respectively.
-Students take examinations through both the Cambridge International Examinations and the Edexcel Boards.
+The school caters to ages 2–19, accommodating both boys and girls, and follows the English National Curriculum.
+It leads students to take the International General Certificate of Secondary Education at 16+ and A-Levels at 18+.
+Students undertake examinations through both the Cambridge International Examinations and the Edexcel Boards.